 Blockchain is THE hot topic that has been on everybody’s lips for the past few months, with all sorts of initiatives being launched everywhere.
 Blockchain can be used in many different fields: from voter registration to payment of music artists and from real-time proof of insurance coverage to tracking of intellectual property rights.
 In the supply chain, too, there are many applications, and blockchain looks particularly promising for traceability.
 Could all the challenges related to product traceability be solved by this technology?

-Blockchain is a form of distributed ledger, where records of transactional data are stored.
-One record of data is called a “block” and the blocks are organized in a chain (hance the name, block-chain).
+Blockchain is a form of distributed ledger where records of transactional data are stored.
+One record of data is called a “block,” and the blocks are organized in a chain (hence the name, blockchain).

 Each participant in the blockchain keeps a copy of the ledger, and when a new block is added to the blockchain, it is validated by a consensus algorithm.
 This algorithm ensures that the new block can be added to the chain by hashing.
 Everyone’s copies in the network are then updated.
 That’s why we say the network is decentralized: there is no central authority controlling the quality of the data in the blockchain.

 It is, therefore, critical to have all the parties involved on board for the blockchain, i.e., to have an ecosystem around the blockchain.
 Also, once the block has been validated on the chain, it can no longer be changed; blockchain is permanent and immutable.